 This course provides the theory and practice of foreign language instruction at the middle school and secondary high school levels including the state and national foreign language standards and the application of modern technologies in foreign language instruction.
-Students apply the theory to the development of instructional materials, lesson plans, and instructional unit, and peer lessons.
+Students apply the theory to the development of instructional materials, lesson plans, and communicative unit plan.
 Prerequisites: INTD 203, EDUC 204, and SPED 205.
 Corequisite: FREN 320 or SPAN 320.
 Credits: 3(3-0) Offered every spring